MLC & Our Mission

 We ensure that no remuneration or other form of advantage from declared or potential candidates is exchanged.
 As per MLC 2006 convention, seafarers have access to a system for finding employment on board ships without charge to the seafarer.

-The candidate is expected to fund their own qualifications to deem them employable.
-The basic mandatory qualifications are STCW10, ENG1 and Security Awareness.
+The candidate is expected to fund their own qualifications to deem them employable; the basic mandatory qualifications are STCW10, Medical Certificate (ENG1) or equivalent, Passport or similar personal travel documents.
 Other positions at a higher rank require further qualifications – feel free to send us an email to request more information on this.
+However, vessels to which MLC applies, must cover any visa-related costs associated with the seafarer.

 We do not place any candidate on a yacht who are under 18 years old.